Pleasanton Unified School District: Harvest Park Middle School

 Harvest Park Middle School (HPMS) is a public middle school.
 It was built in 1968, and is the oldest middle school in Pleasanton.
 It is located at 4900 Valley Avenue.
 It is a National Blue Ribbon school, ranked #1 in Pleasanton for education from 2010-2013, and a California Distinguished School.
 It is located near Walnut Grove Elementary.
 The school offers sports such as track, volleyball, and ultimate frisbee, as well as a computer program.
 In track and field, the school ran at outside organization known as Oak Hill Athletics.
 It is one of the top rated schools in the Pleasanton area.
 Its mascot is the Patriot.

 Thomas S. Hart Middle School

 Thomas S. Hart Middle School was founded in 2000.
 It is the newest middle school in the district.
 Its mascot is the Husky.
 It has many sports such as ultimate frisbee, track, cross country, cricket, volleyball, golf, basketball, and color guard.
 The school was named after Thomas S. Hart, a well-loved teacher, principal and assistant superintendent of the Pleasanton Unified School District.

 Elementary schools

 Alisal

 Alisal was named after the city in the 1700-1800s, before Pleasanton got its name.

+Donlon

+Donlon Elementary is a school that was built in 1969.
+Around 729 students are currently enrolled.
+The mascot is a cub.